redhat-developer/vscode-yaml/README.md

 "yaml.customTags": [
     "!Scalar-example scalar",
     "!Seq-example sequence",
-    "!Mapping-example mapping"
+    "!Mapping-example mapping",
+    "!Seq-as-string-example sequence:string"
 ]
 ```

-The !Scalar-example would map to a scalar custom tag, the !Seq-example would map to a sequence custom tag, the !Mapping-example would map to a mapping custom tag.
+The !Scalar-example would map to a scalar custom tag, the !Seq-example would map to a sequence custom tag, and the !Mapping-example would map to a mapping custom tag.
+The !Seq-as-string-example would map to a sequence custom tag, and the whole tagged value would be treated as a string during schema validation.

 You can then use the newly defined custom tags inside the YAML file: